-Intermountain Healthcare is offering a free emotional relief hotline for anyone who needs mental health support related to COVID-19.
+Intermountain Healthcare is offering a free Behavioral Health Navigation Service for anyone who needs mental health support related to COVID-19.

 Mental wellbeing is central to Intermountain Healthcare’s mission at all times, but especially right now.
 The COVID-19 pandemic has many factors – dramatic changes in lifestyle, unpredictability, social isolation – that can create and exacerbate stress.
-Intermountain has established the Emotional Health Relief Hotline because we know that in order to care for ourselves and others, we need the strongest possible emotional footing.
+Intermountain has established the Behavioral Health Navigation Service because we know that in order to care for ourselves and others, we need the strongest possible emotional footing.

 Here are some frequently asked questions about the hotline and how it works:

-QUESTION: How does the Emotional Health Relief Hotline work?
+QUESTION: How does the Behavioral Health Navigation Service work?

 The hotline is a free resource for health professionals and community members who need emotional health guidance during these uncertain times.
 Callers are connected with a trained caregiver who can provide appropriate self-care tools, peer support, treatment options, crisis resources, and more.
 As far as we know, no state has ever offered the public a service like this that brings self-care, at-home support, and crisis resources together in a single, digitally-enabled way.

 QUESTION: When is the hotline available for all Utahns?

 It’s available 7 days a week from 10 a.m. to 10 p.m.
 The phone number is 833-442-2211.
 Interpretation services are available.

 QUESTION: Who answers the Behavioral Health Navigation Service?